dcaoyuan/spray-websocket/README.md

 Example:

-The WebSocketConnection which could be extended to your WebSocketWorker by overriding businessLogic
+The WebSocketConnection which could be extended to your WebSocketWorker by overriding businessLogic.
+Or, just write your own.

 ```scala